Hurricane Helene: Here’s a step-by-step guide to filing an insurance

 5. When you speak to your insurer, record the day and time of the conversation and with whom you spoke.
 Take notes about what is said and if any monetary amounts are mentioned.

 6. You need to be ready to provide an accurate description of damages to your insurer.
-If you can safely do it, walk around your home and make notes on what was damaged.
+If you can safely do so, walk around your home and document damage.
+Images taken with your phone will suffice.

-7. After you contact them, your insurance company will send you a “proof of loss” form to complete or will send an adjuster — a person trained to assess the damage to property — to your home to get the information on your losses.
+7. Your insurance company will send you a “proof of loss” form to complete or will send an adjuster, a person trained to assess property damage, to gather information on your losses.
 To speed this process along, start gathering information about your property and the items that were lost or destroyed.
 A proof of loss form will ask you to describe the items damaged or destroyed, provide the approximate date of purchase and estimate the cost to repair it or replace it.
-If you happen to be able to produce receipts for items, that would be a help as well.
+Receipts will help if you have any.

 Credit: John Spink